Rooted in Christ. Inclusive in Spirit. Active in Love.

 To join us online, simply visit our YouTube page and the livestream will begin automatically when the service starts.

-Join us for our next monthly nature hike on Saturday, February 14th, at 8:30 AM.
-We will hike a 2-3 mile trail at Manassas Battlefield (Brawner’s Mill Parking Lot), meeting in the parking lot before heading out.
+Join us for our next monthly nature hike on Saturday, April 11th, at 8:30 AM.
+We will hike the 2-3 mile bluebell trail at Bull Run Regional Park, meeting in the Atlantis parking lot before heading out.
 Along the way, we will pause for a brief reflection together.
 This is a great way to enjoy the outdoors and connect with God and one another.
 Please RSVP to Pr.
 Garrett so we can wait for you in the parking lot.
 All are welcome.

-Save the date for our next Confirmation session -February 15th, as youth in grades 6-12 meet with Pr.
+Save the date for our next Confirmation session -April 19th, as youth in grades 6-12 meet with Pr.
 Garrett at the Wolf home to explore faith through Scripture, theology, creeds, experiences, and activities.
-This month, we will reflect on the question: "What is the Kingdom of God?” and "What is Heaven?"
+This month, we will reflect on the question: "What is the Sabbath?”
 If you are interested in your youth participating, please contact Pr.
 Garrett for more information.
 All are welcome regardless of background, tradition, or previous attendance.

 Our Previous Faith Formation Study